 - 2 cups white rice (preferably long grain)

-- 2 teaspoons of chicken fat or olive oil
+- 2 teaspoons of extra virgin olive oil (or chicken fat)

 - 1/2 cup chopped onion - green onion (scallions) or yellow onion

 - Up to 4 cups of stock (amount depends on the type of rice you are using), either chicken stock or vegetable stock for vegetarian option, or a mix of water and stock